-Lesson: When it’s time to predict the effects of an technology, there should be only one question “What will be likely?” and not “What would be the best outcome?”.
+Lesson: When it’s time to predict the effects of a technology, there should be only one question “What will be likely?” and not “What would be the best outcome?”.

 Mistake 2: Ignore the Drawbacks

-Take fore example Videotelephony: It was predicted as “Killer App of the 20’th Century” by countless futurists, starting in 1900.
-AT&T’s videophone for example was introduced to the public as early as 1964 at the New York World’s Fair.
+Take for example Videotelephony: It was predicted as “Killer App of the 20’th Century” by countless futurists, starting in 1900.
+AT&T’s videophone, for example, was introduced to the public as early as 1964 at the New York World’s Fair.
 Later many other telecommunication companies also failed to launch the Video-Phone as a commercial product for the masses.
-But what is the reason for this failure? – It’s drawbacks for everyday life are simply bigger then its advantages!
+But what is the reason for this failure? – Its drawbacks for everyday life are simply bigger than its advantages!
 Would it be nice to see my grandma on the telephone when I call her?
 Sure!
 But if the telephone is ringing I don’t want to check the mirror whether I could answer the call and I certainly don’t want to justify the blocked video stream on every call of my boss, mom, girlfriend and so on.
-As a result I predict the following: until our society is not changing fundamentally this technology will be in a niche for ever as a “Skype Appointment” or a “Videoconference”.
+As a result, I predict the following: until our society is not changing fundamentally this technology will be in a niche forever as a “Skype Appointment” or a “Videoconference”.

 In every TV Show or newspaper article about “The Future” one thing is almost certainly there: “The Flying-Car“.
-But despite this, it’s a great example for a technology every one wants in theory but truth is: nobody want to be near it when it fails!
-So, while every body wants to fly over a traffic jam, nobody wants a transportation system where the simplest mistake will not result in a scratch on the paint but in the death of people.
-For example nobody wants overtired neighboring mom flying around his bedroom window every morning.
-I predict the following on flying cars: this technology will be used when our society is used to self driving cars and automatic drone delivered Pizza.
-Therefore this technology has only a chance when the automatic piloting systems are far superior to everything we see in self driving cars today but in 3D.
-The adaption of this is not a question of technology but of its social acceptance.
+But despite this, it’s a great example of a technology everyone wants in theory but truth is: nobody wants to be near it when it fails!
+So, while everybody wants to fly over a traffic jam, nobody wants a transportation system where the simplest mistake will not result in a scratch on the paint but in the death of people.
+For example, nobody wants overtired neighboring mom flying around his bedroom window every morning.
+I predict the following on flying cars: this technology will be used when our society is used to self-driving cars and automatic drone delivered Pizza.
+Therefore this technology has only a chance when the automatic piloting systems are far superior to everything we see in self-driving cars today but in 3D.
+The adoption of this is not a question of technology but of its social acceptance.

-The extreme “cousin” of the flying car is the nuclear powered airplane.
-It was dreamed of in the 50’s because it could fly for years until it need to be refueled.
-BUT people which predict such a technology must be extreme hopeful to ignore its massive drawbacks: a nuclear airplane would depopulate whole territories in case of a air crash and could be used as weapons of mass destruction – only few people are willing to take such extreme risks for a little convenience.
-By the way the same holds true for nuclear powered Cars and Trains.
+The extreme “cousin” of the flying car is the nuclear-powered airplane.
+It was dreamed of in the 50’s because it could fly for years until it needs to be refueled.
+BUT people which predict such a technology must be extreme hopeful to ignore its massive drawbacks: a nuclear airplane would depopulate whole territories in case of an air crash and could be used as weapons of mass destruction – only a few people are willing to take such extreme risks for a little convenience.
+By the way, the same holds true for nuclear-powered Cars and Trains.
 My prediction on nuclear transportation: until we see working few ton fusion reactors this technology has no chance of realization.

-Lesson: When a technology for everyday live will be inconvenient for ordinary man or scares the public, it will probably not used by a broader audience.
+Lesson: When a technology for everyday life will be inconvenient for the ordinary man or scares the public, it will probably not used by a broader audience.